 The actual interface design of the app started in a notebook and moved from there into Sketch.
 Within a day or two I had the basic functionality designed and had decided on most of the distinguishing characteristics.
 As you’ll see later, the initial designs have a passing resemblance to the final app, but a lot of decisions and polish were added in realtime, as I worked in Xcode and with the device on my phone.

 Aside from some Interface Builder squabbles where I crossed the wires between programmatic and IB views, tweaking was simple and I even managed to write some AutoLayout constraints (a crowning achievement) that adapted to your device size.
+Soon I was able to roughly match the Sketch ideas to a working interface.

 The problem with a timeline and a deadline is that you often can’t do everything well or sometimes can’t do it at all.
 Some of the features that got dropped from version 1 were a small calculator, infect counters, turn editing and dice rolling simulation - features that got edged out of the interface and some that I never used in my play testing anyways.